 to promote programming specific to inclusivity.
 Complementary to these programs is our Health and Wellness Centre

-,which seeks to provide boys with support as they encounter challenges in their daily life.
+, which seeks to support boys as they encounter challenges in their daily life.
 The Middle School

 program is unique in that its focus on Guyship ensures students learn these values early in their Andrean career.

 For questions regarding these policies and questions pertaining to our AODA policies, please contact Shannon Kelly

 , Director of Human Resources.